 Reconnecting the landscape

-Highways England’s proposal to improve this section of the road present an opportunity to also reconnect the landscape improving habitats for nature as well as bringing benefits for people who wish to explore Crickley Hill and the wider landscape.
+We believe Highways England’s proposal to improve this section of the road present an opportunity to also reconnect the landscape improving habitats for nature as well as bringing benefits for people who wish to explore Crickley Hill and the wider landscape.

 It is important that the improvements from the road scheme include benefits for nature, and benefits for those who wish to explore the open countryside of the Cotswolds escarpment and at the same time remove the damage caused by the existing road.